sinonjs/sinon/docs/release-source/release/matchers.md

 ## Combining matchers

 All matchers implement `and` and `or`.
-This allows to logically combine mutliple matchers.
-The result is a new matchers that requires both (and) or one of the matchers (or) to return `true`.
+This allows to logically combine multiple matchers.
+The result is a new matcher that requires both (and) or one of the matchers (or) to return `true`.

 ```javascript
 var stringOrNumber = sinon.match.string.or(sinon.match.number);